ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 ibmcloud login --sso

 # Sets the context by updating the kubeconfig file set by KUBECONFIG environment variable, or ~/.kube/config by default.
-ibmcloud ks cluster config --cluster iks-ksmm1v
+ibmcloud ks cluster config --cluster <iks-cluster-name>

 # Set the default namespace in your current context.
-kubectl config set-context --current --namespace=<insert-namespace-name-here>
+kubectl config set-context --current --namespace=<your-namespace>
 ```
 </span>

 **Tip**:
-- The name of your dedicated `namespace` in the IKS cluster can be found in the email you received from TechZone.
+- The names of the IKS cluster and your `namespace` can be found in the email you received from TechZone.

 ### Sample models
 Some sample Watson NLP stock models are loaded into the Watson NLP runtime pods, so that the serving instance can properly handle the API calls from the sample Dash App and send the results back.
 These sample models are stored in a shared read-only S3 compatible [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage) (COS) bucket.
 Some [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are created so that the serving instance knows how to load the sample models.